-Breast Lift – Mastopexy Surgery in Dallas with Dr. Armijo
+Breast Lift in Dallas, TX with Dr. Bryan Armijo

 As a leading breast surgeon at the prestigious Dallas Plastic Surgery Institute, Dr. Armijo has extensive experience performing both reconstructive and aesthetic breast surgery.
 His in-depth knowledge of breast anatomy allows him to create a youthful breast shape with minimal scarring.

 The process of breast lift surgery involves the removal of excess skin and the remodeling of existing breast tissue to sculpt youthful contours.
 After you have a breast lift, your breasts will be rounder and firmer; they will also sit higher on your chest.

 Some patients choose this cosmetic surgery to correct breast asymmetry or make their areola smaller, as these surgical processes can easily be incorporated into a mastopexy.
 When you visit Dr. Armijo for a consultation, he’ll listen to any concerns you have about the shape, size, or position of your breasts to recommend a personalized treatment plan.

 Unlike breast augmentation, a breast lift won’t increase the size of your breasts with breast implants.
 After your operation, your breasts may appear slightly smaller than they were before surgery due to the removal of excess skin.
 However, some women report that their breasts seem fuller after a lift because they no longer look deflated.
 If you want to restore breast volume that was lost after breastfeeding or menopause, you can combine your breast lift with breast augmentation surgery, in which breast implants will be included with your breast lift.

 Who Makes a Good Candidate for Breast Lift Surgery?

 You may be a good candidate for a lift if you have noticed any of the following changes: